AlecGoncharow/bridges-docker/README.md

    `docker cp bridges:bridges/example_project/Makefile .`
    which would copy the Makefile into your current directory.
    * This works the same way for directories.
-8. To reuse a container, you must start it with `docker start CONTAINER_NAME`, or in our case `docker start bridges`.
+8. To reuse a container, you must start it with `docker start CONTAINER_NAME`, or in our case `docker start bridges`
-9. To run the container interactively, run `docker exec -it bridges bash`.
+9. To run the container interactively, run `docker exec -it bridges bash`